cutthroat78/Language-Learning-Resources/anki/constructed/toki-pona/README.md

-# toki pona Anki Deck

-This repo was last updated on 05/11/2022
+This deck was last updated on 05/11/2022

 ## This deck was made using
 - [Linku](https://lipu-linku.github.io)